Skip to main content

 • Raised garden bed

-So, seeds vs. starters can be a tricky choice.
+Seeds vs. starters can be a tricky choice.
 Seeds come in large packets but take time and can be a bit hit or miss.
 Starters will be healthy and ready to go.
 So, you might be more likely to grow things more successfully.
 You’ll be able to save more time and headaches with starters.
 However, according to plantsforallseasons.com, “...starter plants are certainly more expensive than a packet of seeds.
-Sometimes one single starter plant can cost the same as a package of 200 seeds of the same plant.
+Sometimes, one single starter plant can cost the same as a package of 200 seeds of the same plant.
 So, while starter plants may save you a lot of time, seeds will save you a little cash.”
 Remember this as you decide what to do with your garden.

 January

-Use January to plan your garden and decide what you want to grow.
-Consider where you want to grow everything and start making a master plan.
-If you're going to start growing vegetables now, most of them won’t do quite as well.
 However, you can start chitting your potatoes.
 What is chitting?
 Growsgoodlife.com says, “Chitting potatoes is also called green sprouting or pre-sprouting.
 Chitting is a way of preparing potatoes for planting by encouraging them to sprout before planting them in the ground.
 This gives the tubers a head start and encourages faster growth and heavier crops once the seed potatoes are planted.”
 So, you can do that, and you can start onions.
 You can grow onions from seeds or bulbs, but they must be grown in a greenhouse.

 February

 Since February weather is a mixed bag, most plants grown this month must be inside your home, perhaps on a windowsill or greenhouse.
-If you decide to go this route, you can grow carrots, certain types of beans, peas, peppers, tomatoes, eggplants, and onions.
-These all need varying levels of care and warmth to be successful.
-February is also a great time to prepare garden beds if the weather permits.
+If you decide to go this route, you can grow the following:

 March-April